Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - Save scanned images to your Camera Roll or email account, or export them to your cloud storage service.

-Capturing a good image of a gravestone lets you extract all possible information and edit it to improve readability.
+Capturing a good image of a gravestone lets you extract valuable information from it and edit it to improve readability.
 Some cemeteries have regulations regarding the type of equipment you can use or they require photographers to get permission from the office, so call ahead before you go.
 And of course, respect the solemnity of the surroundings.

 - Bring a soft brush to remove loose dirt from the stone and a spray bottle with plain water to help bring out the inscription.
 Don’t apply any other substances, such as shaving cream or flour, to the stone.
 If the cemetery isn’t maintained, bring garden shears to trim weeds that cover the inscription.
 Don’t forget water for yourself, sunscreen and bug spray.